FioChuck/airflow-workflow/README.md

 1.  **Set up Cloud Workstations:**

     - Create a Cloud Workstation instance within your VPC.
+This makes debugging connections to other GCP services like databaes simple.
-    - Connect to the workstation using SSH or the web-based IDE.
+    - Connect to the workstation using [SSH](https://cloud.google.com/workstations/docs/develop-code-using-local-vscode-editor) or the web-based IDE.

 2.  **Install Required Tools:**